ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 lower RTT measurement) for more than ProbeRTTInterval = 5 seconds, then BBR enters ProbeRTT and reduces the BBR.cwnd_gain to BBR.ProbeRTTCwndGain = 0.5.

-Exit conditions: After maintaining inflight at BBR.ProbeRTTCwndGain\*BBR.bdp for at least BBR.ProbeRTTDuration (200 ms) and at least one packet-timed round trip, BBR leaves ProbeRTT and transitions to ProbeBW if it estimates the pipe was filled already, or Startup otherwise.
+Exit conditions: After maintaining C.inflight at BBR.ProbeRTTCwndGain\*BBR.bdp for at least BBR.ProbeRTTDuration (200 ms) and at least one packet-timed round trip, BBR leaves ProbeRTT and transitions to ProbeBW if it estimates the pipe was filled already, or Startup otherwise.